Bioheat Tax Credit Program

 The statute also limits tax credits to tax years 2008 through 2017.

 Please fill out the application linked below electronically, print it, add attachments, sign it and mail it to the Maryland Energy Administration.

 Having Trouble Downloading the Application?
 Tip: Try right-clicking on the link and save it to your desktop.
 Some internet browsers may have difficulty opening PDF Forms.

 Questions about the program?
 Contact: Chris Rice at firstname.lastname@example.org

 Claiming Your Bioheat Tax Credit

-Form 500CR must be completed and submitted with the income tax return (Form 502).
-If the business is a pass-through entity, Form 500CR must be prepared for the pass-through entity and submitted with the entity's income tax return (Form 510).
-A modified federal Schedule K-1 provided by the pass-through entity to its members must separately state their shares of the credit.
-Individuals or entities must attach this statement to the Form 500CR submitted with their personal (Form 502), corporate (Form 500) or pass-through entity (Form 510) income tax returns.
+A Maryland Form 510 Schedule K-1 provided by the pass-through entity to its members must separately state their shares of the credit.
+Individuals or entities must attach the credit certificate provided by MEA to Form 500CR submitted with their personal (Form 502), corporate (Form 500) or pass-through entity (Form 510) income tax returns.

 Note: In general, 500CR is used by business taxpayers but individuals may use it to claim certain individual tax credits.
 The EVSE Tax Credit Program falls under this scenario.
 The attached one page credit certificate must be included with your electronic tax return for Comptroller processing.